Welcome to the Laboratory

 News

-December 2025: Our work about the role TOPLESS family in the regulation of PAMP-triggered immunity was presented at the Science for Life meeting in Utrecht.
+December 2025: Our work about the role of the TOPLESS family in the regulation of PAMP-triggered immunity was presented at the Science for Life meeting in Utrecht.

 November 2025: Our study from LettuceKnow on the identification of a first PAMP receptor in lettuce is on bioRxiv!
 The work is led by Iñigo Bañales.
 This receptor belongs to LRR-type receptor-like kinases and recognizes highly conserved heptapeptide motif within NEP1-like proteins found in prokaryotic and eukaryotic microbes.